pythonexcels/pythonexcels.github.io/_posts/2009-12-03-Extending-Pivot-Table-Data.md

 excerpt_separator: <!--end_excerpt-->
 ---

-Python and Excel can help you quickly clean up a spreadsheet, organize data and build useful reports in very few lines of code.
-Another useful data preparation technique is to build new columns of information based on the available data, as shown in this post.
+Python and Excel can help you quickly clean up a spreadsheet, organize data, and build useful reports in very few lines of code.
+Another helpful data preparation technique is to make new columns of information based on the available data.
+This post discusses how you can use Python to extend your Excel data and create more meaningful reports.

 <!--end_excerpt-->

-For example, you could add an industry segment column to group company names by industry, or add an item type column to group sales items by category.
-While Excel does have some functions to help with adding new data fields, automation with Python eliminates the tedium of clicking column names and entering formulas.

 Excel does provide a function for calculating new values within a pivot table.
 One example is extending a pivot table containing pricing and quantity data to compute an average selling price.
 For example, given the table below: